ORE Part 1

 Please note, that examination dates for 2020 are not yet available.
-These will be published later in 2019.
+These will be published once confirmed.

 Your exam results will be sent to you by email.
 We will endeavour to release the results to you within 20 working days of the examination.